bohr-io/.github/profile/README.md

-# Welcome to bohr.io team 🙌
+# Welcome to bohr.io 🙌

 Visionary people shape up the future.
 Yes, we are talking to you. 🎯